Richard Cromwell

-Richard Cromwell (4 October 1626 – 12 July 1712) was an English statesman who was the second and last Lord Protector of the Commonwealth of England, Scotland and Ireland and son of the first Lord Protector, Oliver Cromwell.
+Richard Cromwell (4 October 1626 – 12 July 1712) was an English statesman who served as Lord Protector of the Commonwealth of England, Scotland and Ireland from 1658 to 1659.
+He was the son of Lord Protector Oliver Cromwell.

-On his father's death in 1658 Richard became Lord Protector, but lacked authority.
-He tried to mediate between the army and civil society and allowed a Parliament containing many disaffected Presbyterians and Royalists to sit.
-Suspicions that civilian councillors were intent on supplanting the army were brought to a head by an attempt to prosecute a major-general for actions against a Royalist.
-The army made a threatening show of force against Richard and may have had him in detention.
-He formally renounced power nine months after succeeding.
+Following his father's death in 1658, Richard became Lord Protector, but he lacked authority.
+He tried to mediate between the army and civil society, and allowed a Parliament that contained many disaffected Presbyterians and Royalists to sit.
+Suspicions that civilian councillors were intent on supplanting the army peaked in an attempt to prosecute a major-general for actions against a Royalist.
+The army made a threatening demonstration of force against Richard, and may have had him in detention.
+He formally renounced power only nine months after succeeding.

-Although a Royalist revolt was crushed by the recalled civil war figure General John Lambert, who then prevented the Rump Parliament from reconvening and created a Committee of Safety, Lambert found his troops melted away in the face of General George Monck's advance from Scotland.
+Though a Royalist revolt was crushed by the recalled civil war figure General John Lambert, who subsequently prevented the Rump Parliament from reconvening and created a Committee of Safety, Lambert found his troops melted away in the face of General George Monck's advance from Scotland.
 Monck then presided over the Restoration of 1660.
-Cromwell went into exile on the Continent, and lived in relative obscurity for the remainder of his life.
-He eventually returned to his English estate and died at the age of 85.
-Cromwell was the longest-lived British head of state for three centuries, until Elizabeth II displaced him at 85 years, 9 months and 9 days in January 2012.
+Cromwell went into exile on the Continent, living in relative obscurity for the remainder of his life.
+He ultimately returned to his English estate and died thirty years later at the age of 85.

 Early years and family

 Cromwell was born in Huntingdon on 4 October 1626, the third son of Oliver Cromwell and his wife Elizabeth.
-Little is known of his childhood.
+Little is known about his childhood.
 He and his three brothers were educated at Felsted School in Essex close to their mother's family home.
 There is no record of his attending university.
-In May 1647, he became a member of Lincoln's Inn, however he was not called to the bar subsequently.
-Instead, in 1647 Cromwell joined the New Model Army as a captain in Viscount Lisle's lifeguard, and later that year was appointed captain in Thomas Fairfax's lifeguard.
+In May 1647, he became a member of Lincoln's Inn; however, he was not called to the bar subsequently.
+Instead, in 1647 Richard joined the New Model Army as a captain in Viscount Lisle's lifeguard, and later that year was appointed captain in Thomas Fairfax's lifeguard.

 In 1649, Cromwell married Dorothy Maijor, daughter of Richard Maijor, a member of the Hampshire gentry.
 He and his wife then moved to Maijor's estate at Hursley in Hampshire.
 During the 1650s they had nine children, five of whom survived to adulthood.
 Cromwell was named a Justice of the Peace for Hampshire and sat on various county committees.
-During this period Richard seems to have been a source of concern for his father, who wrote to Richard Maijor saying, "I would have him mind and understand business, read a little history, study the mathematics and cosmography: these are good, with subordination to the things of God.
+During this period, Richard seems to have been a source of concern for his father, who wrote to Richard Maijor saying, "I would have him mind and understand business, read a little history, study the mathematics and cosmography: these are good, with subordination to the things of God.
 Better than idleness, or mere outward worldly contents.
 These fit for public services, for which a man is born".